Love Lessons (novel): Plot summary

 Mr King then unexpectedly gets discharged from hospital early as he is doing well in recovery.
-He is now wheelchair bound and still struggles to speak as a result of his stroke.
+He now uses a wheelchair and still struggles to speak as a result of his stroke.
 He sees Prue and Grace in uniform, and loses his temper.
 He cannot physically stop them going to school, though, and Mrs King encourages them to run.
 This surprises Prue and Grace, who are used to their mother doing what their father tells her and never goes against his wishes.

 Once Prue gets to school, she runs to find Rax and tells her that her dad knows.
 Panicked, Rax assumes she means that her Dad knows about Prue and Rax’s secret relationship.
 Prue corrects him and tells him that her Dad knows about her and Grace going to school, and wants to stop them attending.
 Rax can’t hide the relief on his face and Prue is hurt that he doesn’t seem to care.
 She cries, and asks if their love means nothing to Rax.
 Rax holds her and tries to reassure her that everything will work out.
 Prue tells Rax she loves him.

 Special needs student Sarah witnesses the embrace.
 Rax tries to lie to Sarah, saying that Prue hurt her eye, and Prue is dismissed where she runs into Toby.
 He wants to talk to her, but Prue tells him to leave her alone.

 Later, in Prue’s English lesson, Sarah then reveals what she saw and heard earlier in the day when she saw Prue and Rax, not realising the impact of her words.
 The rest of the class and teacher react in shock.
 Sarah, Prue and Rax are called to the headteachers office separately.
 After talking to the headteacher, Prue realises Rax has lied to protect himself, claiming that Prue had a crush on him, he was just trying to be kind to her, and that nothing ever happened between them.
 Prue is shocked but backs up Rax’s version of events.
 Prue is reprimanded by the headteacher, then excluded and transferred to another school, whilst Rax gets to keep his job.